bengarrett/RetroTxt/docs/usage/first.md

   <figcaption>White on light text pair selection</figcaption>
 </figure>

-!!! note inline end "ANSI text"
+!!! tip inline end "ANSI text"
     A black background _Text pair_ works best with ANSI text.

 Switch to the tab with the `special-use-domain-names.txt` text, and the page colors will reflect the change.
 Feel free to revert to the _MS-DOS_ color pair or choose another.

 <figure markdown>
   ![RetroTxt white on light text](../assets/special-use-domain-names-white-bg.png){ loading=lazy, width=600 }
-  <figcaption>A document using the white on light text pair selection</figcaption>
+  <figcaption>The document using the white on light text pair selection</figcaption>
 </figure>

 ---